PM Kim Urges Vigiliance for Nation against COVID-19

-Prime Minister Kim Boo-kyum has called for enhanced quarantine amid a resurgence of COVID-19 cases, saying the nation faces a serious crisis.
+Prime Minister Kim Boo-kyum on Friday called for enhanced quarantine amid a resurgence of COVID-19 cases, saying the nation faces a serious crisis.

-In a statement to the public on Friday, Kim explained that after a slowdown in June, virus cases began to spike last week, with the latest daily tally surpassing 800, the highest since January.
+In a statement to the public, Kim explained that after a slowdown in June, virus cases began to spike last week, with the latest daily tally surpassing 800, the highest since January.

 With new cases in the Seoul metropolitan area exceeding 80 percent of the daily total for the past three days, Kim stressed that 90 percent of cases involving the Delta variant have been reported in the capital region.